Lucy Wicks (politician): Personal life

 Wicks has two children with her former husband Chris.
 The family lived in Springfield until 2017, when they sold their home and began renting in Terrigal.
 Wicks also owns an investment property in North Avoca.

 In 2017, Wicks announced she had been diagnosed by an integrative medicine practitioner with chronic inflammatory response syndrome (CIRS), or sick building syndrome, following symptoms that included chest infections, chronic fatigue and memory lapses.
 She was advised to "avoid buildings with mould and other biotoxins" and had to cut back on her parliamentary duties depending on the location.
 She lobbied for a parliamentary inquiry into CIRS similar to the one into Lyme disease in 2017 and was a committee member for the Inquiry into Biotoxin-related Illnesses in Australia in 2018.

 In July 2023, Wicks made a formal complaint to the Liberal Party about state Liberal MLC Taylor Martin, with whom Wicks had previously been in a relationship.
 Wicks alleged that she was "physically threatened and received hundreds of demeaning, degrading, and abusive texts" from Martin.
 Wicks was reported to be distressed after the confidential complaint was leaked to the media and she was identified as the complainant by radio station 2GB.

-In April 2024, Martin was expelled from the Liberal Party after the party received a report by Patricia McDonald SC into Wicks’ allegations against him.
+In April 2024, Martin was expelled from the NSW Liberal Party after the party received a report by Patricia McDonald SC into Wicks’ allegations against him.